 In economics, the standard way to represent the preferences of consumers is to use utility functions.
 The utility functions give the summary score for the alternatives, where the various attributes are weighted according to their importance.
 This approach is similar to computing the attitude component in the model of planned behaviour (see Section 3.3).
 Since people are different, it may well be that each consumer bases her choice on an individual-specific utility function.
 Now, a reasonably well-performing billiard player's behaviour can be described by using a model that assumes she solves the interdependent set of complex dynamic equations that describe the courses of the balls on the table, even if in reality no such mathematical operations are executed in the billiard player's mind.
-In the same way, utility functions are best thought of as the mathematical constructs that describe the consumers' behaviour as accurately as possible, even though in reality the consumer does not know or would not even recognize these mathematical functions.
-Nevertheless, the consumer's behaviour can be characterized as if she maximized that function, and for that reason it gives a natural representation of what aspects matters to which extent the consumer.
+In the same way, utility functions are best thought of as the mathematical constructs that describe the consumer's behaviour as accurately as possible, even though in reality the consumer does not know or would not even recognize these mathematical functions.
+Nevertheless, the consumer's behaviour can be characterized as if she maximized that function, and for that reason it gives a natural representation of what aspects matter to which extent the consumer.
 Utility functions, once empirically estimated, are therefore also at the basis of much of the applied welfare analysis that underlies economic policy analysis in the field of transport.
+This reflects the principle of 'consumer sovereignty': the individual is the best judge of her own preferences and welfare; rather than, for example, politicians or civil servants.